myatt83/SupportArticles-docs/support/system-center/vmm/integration-errors-with-opsmgr.md

 ## Error 10218

-> Setup could not import the System Center Virtual Machine Manager Management pack into Operations Manger server because one or more required management packs are missing.
+> Setup could not import the System Center Virtual Machine Manager Management pack into Operations Manager server because one or more required management packs are missing.
 The VMM management pack cannot be deployed unless the following components management packs are present in Operations Manager 2007...
 >
 > Recommended action:
 > To provide the missing component management packs, ensure that the following management packs cannot be deployed unless the following component management packs are present in operations manager 2007:...